rolfrb/rolfrb/README.md

 # Hey! 👋

-Content designer working on mobile apps for [Gjensidige](https://www.gjensidige.com).
+Content designer working on mobile and web services for [Gjensidige](https://www.gjensidige.com).